The Role of Deep Mesoscale Eddies in Ensemble Forecast Performance: The Deep Field and SSH Prediction

 Deep mesoscale eddies can interact with the upper layer through vortex stretching.
 Upper and deep layer interaction may occur in two ways.
 First, deep eddies are depth-independent, maintaining a uniform vertical structure throughout the water column; their associated reference velocities can add normal components crossing the upper layer baroclinic currents~(\citealt{donohue2016loop}).
 Second, this interaction produces vertical stretching by the deep layer exerted on the upper.
 In this interaction the deep layer influences the upper layer, when its deep reference current has a component perpendicular to the slope of the upper layer isopycnals.
 Thus its depth-independent, nearly isopycnal component produces upper layer vertical stretching.
 Conversely, the upper layer exerts influence on the deep when upper baroclinic fronts shift laterally and the sloped isopycnals produce vertical stretching of the weakly stratified lower layer.
 These two mechanisms occur together in baroclinic instability for instances where there is a favorable vertical offset of perturbations between upper and deep eddy variability.

 The impact of uncertainty in the deep field to forecast success is highlighted in (Fig.~\ref{fig:rmse_etaref_vs_ssh}) which shows the relationship between the initial, Week 0, root-mean-square-error (RMSE) $\eta_{ref}$ against weekly SSH RMSE.
-Here, we use the verifying analysis as a benchmark because it constitutes the initial ocean state for each subsequent weekly long-range ensemble forecast and assimilates observations; therefore, it represents the most realistic ocean state.
+Here, we use the verifying analysis as {our ground truth} because it constitutes the initial ocean state for each subsequent weekly long-range ensemble forecast and assimilates observations; therefore, it represents the most realistic ocean state.
 For $\eta_{ref}$ RMSE, we used Week 0 forecast ensemble mean and the observed CPIES $\eta_{ref}$ in the region $22^\circ$N to $28^\circ$N, $90^\circ$W to $83^\circ$W (see Fig.~\ref{fig:gom}).
 Eleven weekly 92-day, 32-member ensemble forecasts during the LCE Thor time-period, from October 28th, 2019 through January 6th, 2020 are used in the analysis.
 Forecasts are referred to in the following manner: EFYYYYMMDD, where the date is the start of the forecast, \textit{i.e.,} October 28th, 2019 is EF20191028.
 Three notable results emerge:

-\begin{enumerate} \item[i)] Figure~\ref{fig:rmse_etaref_vs_ssh}a indicates weak dependence of the initial uncertainty of the deep $\eta_{ref}$ field on the stage of the LC cycle, as the earlier forecasts begin with a more retracted LC, with other forecasts beginning with an LC extended further into the Gulf, or a detached LCE. \item[ii)] Better initial conditions in the deep $\eta_{ref}$ field yield lower uncertainty in the upper SSH field as the forecast progresses, as indicated by the linear trend found as the forecasts progress (Fig.~\ref{fig:rmse_etaref_vs_ssh}). \item[iii)] By the sixth forecast week, a strong dependence is evident of the outcome upon the initialization.
+\begin{enumerate} \item[i)] Figure~\ref{fig:rmse_etaref_vs_ssh}a indicates {the forecasts show} the initial uncertainty of the deep $\eta_{ref}$ field {weakly depends} on the stage of the LC cycle{.
+At Week 0, we expect RMSE of $\eta_{ref}$ to be minimal.
+E}arlier forecasts begin with a more retracted LC, with other forecasts beginning with an LC extended further into the Gulf, or a detached LCE. \item[ii)] Better initial conditions in the deep $\eta_{ref}$ field yield lower uncertainty in the upper SSH field as the forecast progresses, as indicated by the linear trend ({black, solid lines;} Fig.~\ref{fig:rmse_etaref_vs_ssh}). \item[iii)] By the sixth forecast week, a strong dependence is evident of the outcome upon the initialization.
 The members that have highest uncertainty in SSH, are approximately six weeks out from the initial detachment of LCE Thor, exemplified by two consecutive forecasts, EF20191125 (left triangle) and EF20191202 (square), which show highest uncertainty at Week 6 (Fig.~\ref{fig:rmse_etaref_vs_ssh}f). \end{enumerate}